Bombora

-Bombora is an indigenous Australian term for an area of large sea waves breaking over a shallow area such as a submerged rock shelf, reef, or sand bank that is located some distance from the shoreline and beach surf break.
-In slang it is also called a bommie.
+Bombora is an Indigenous Australian term from the Eora language for sea waves breaking over a shallow area such as a submerged rock shelf, reef, or sand bank that is located away from the shoreline and beach surf break.
+In slang, it is also called a bommie.

 As the wave passes over the shallow area its shape is raised and steepened, creating a localised wave formation.
 The size and shape of bombora waves makes them attractive to surfers willing to take the risk of riding what is generally considered a hazardous pursuit.

 These formations can pose a significant danger even in good weather as a bombora may not be identifiable because it may not always have breaking waves.

-The term Bombora was given wide circulation in 2009 on ABC TV with the airing of a documentary titled Bombora - The Story of Australian Surfing, which received a nomination for the 2010 Logie Awards in Australia.
+The term bombora was given wide circulation in 2009 on ABC TV with the airing of a documentary that received a nomination for the 2010 Logie Awards in Australia.
 The documentary explored historical dimensions of the relationship between surf culture and Australian cultural identity.

 "Bombora" is also the title of a popular music instrumental released in 1963 by Australian surf rock band The Atlantics.

 The term bombora is also used for a sketchy surf spot where waves seem to break on the outside.